 The investigator is responsible for identifying study pathologists and insuring that all professional effort is funded via the grant, contract, or other mechanisms.
 AMP Labs price estimates do not include professional services, such as test interpretation, or technical services provided by other facilities, such as the Digital Imaging Center.

-Pricing for clinical trials requires prior review by the Pathology and Immunology Business Office.
+Pricing for clinical trials may require prior review by the Pathology and Immunology Business Office.
 Depending on the project, additional departmental or institutional fees may apply.

-Consultation regarding feasibility should be initiated as soon as possible, and financial and other arrangements must be completed well in advance of any anticipated start date.
+Consultation regarding feasibility should be initiated as soon as possible, and financial and other arrangements must be completed well in advance of grant submission and anticipated start date.